 If you do not receive the approval email, you can always retry it by clicking Resend email on the Edit methods page.
 The link to the Edit methods page is available in the validation instructions panel placed on the SSL Details page.

 Changing DCV methods

-Note!
-If you have a COMODO OV or EV certificates, your order will undergo a business validation.
-After you complete the DCV, expect the email from COMODO with the further instructions.
+If you have an OV or an EV certificate, your order should undergo business validation.
+Once you complete DCV, you will receive an email from Comodo (now Sectigo) with further instructions.